florianwechsung/PyPlasmaOpt/README.md

     git clone --recursive https://github.com/florianwechsung/PyPlasmaOpt.git

-and then
+change into the directory

     cd PyPlasmaOpt/

-    pip3 install -e .
+and then depending on your platform run

+    make pip-mac
+or
+    make pip-linux

 To check the installation